kepelrs/file-meta/README.md

 - Cross platform: macOS, Linux, Windows
 - Rich text metadata
-- Search
+- Search by metadata
 - Auto attach metadata to duplicate files
+- No file modification
-- Safe - your files are never modified.
-All metadata is stored in a separate SQLite database.
+  - _All metadata is stored in a standalone SQLite database._
 - i18n

-## Downloads

-Binary builds for all supported platforms can be found in the [release](TODO:link).

 ## Quick Demo

 ![demo-gif](./demo.gif)

+## Downloads

+Binary builds for all supported platforms can be found in the [release](https://github.com/kepelrs/file-meta/releases).

 ## Build Commands